NEW TO REGULATION

 Whilst a firm does not need to involve a compliance consultant in the application process, clients have valued our help, especially in breaking through the jargon used in the process and in understanding the FCA rules.

 We can help with as little or as much as needed – We can offer advice only; how to fill in the forms and what you will need to do at each stage.
-Or we can help you to complete those forms, perhaps short-cutting the many hours you would have to spend in understanding the rules underlying each question.
+Or we can help you to complete those forms, perhaps reducing the many hours you would need to spend in understanding the rules underlying each question.
 We can help tailor your compliance policies and help with the setting up your procedures.
-And we can certainly help with the FCA correspondence and technical queries generated during the application process.
+And we can help with the FCA correspondence and technical queries generated during the application process.

-You may be thinking of leaving a Network and want to know the differences between your current way of working and being directly authorised.
+You may be leaving a Network and want to know the differences between your current way of working and being directly authorised.
 We can help explain regulation under the FCA and the costs involved.

-And… If you are currently in the process of applying then you may have been asked by the FCA to consult a compliance professional in order to get help with certain documents and procedures that they require from you.
+If you are currently in the process of applying then you may have been asked by the FCA to consult a compliance professional in order to get help with certain documents and procedures that they require from you.
 Whatever the circumstances, we may be able to help you.

-We cannot guarantee you will get authorised… but part of our honest appraisal would be discussing any potential flaws in your business model that could prevent you from getting authorised.
+We cannot guarantee you will get authorised… but part of our appraisal would be discussing any potential flaws in your business model that could prevent you from getting authorised.
 The application process can be expensive so it will pay to get advice early in the process.